 Individual: Attitudes and actions that reflect prejudice against a social group (intentional and unintentional).

-· A Parents asks to have her child moved out of a transgender teacher’s classroom
+· A parent asks to have their child moved out of a transgender teacher’s

 If we want to work to end structural inequality, we must critique and analyze the institutionalization of the very racial and ethnic categories that are mistaken as natural--and pure.